 - The RideWithGPS app (available on iOS and Android) for tracing your course and creating tracks on the move

 - Having a bike on the logo?
 Maybe?…Can’t think of anything else

 Google My Maps (the map-building add-on to Google Maps) is an interesting addition to our top 5 mapping tools list.

-One the one hand, Google My Maps comes with some pretty severe handicaps insofar as course design comes.
-For instance, there is no native elevation profile option, which means that if you need an elevation graph you’ll need to pick up your course’s GPX file and take it to a third party tool.
-More importantly, perhaps, there’s a lack of auto mile markers, which, as course maps go, is a pretty big deal.
+On the one hand, Google My Maps comes with some pretty severe handicaps.
+For instance, there is no native elevation profile option, which means that if you need an elevation graph you’ll need to pick up your course’s GPX file and feed it to a third party tool.
+More importantly, perhaps, there’s a lack of auto mile markers, which, as race maps go, is a pretty big deal.